The reason for "abnormal" is that youth is a bizarre practice.

 B: People like to talk big, especially about things they can't do; the deeper the words, the easier they are to come from someone who is not deep.

-A: Sometimes I often wonder how you have endured these five years; you are not good at expressing your inner pain.
-You like to bottle it up.
+A: Sometimes I often wonder how you have endured these five years, you are not good at pouring out your inner pain.
+You like to hold it in.

-We fell silent for a moment, as if we were trying hard to find some common topics .
+We both fell silent for a moment, as if we were trying to find some common topics .

 part 3